Paradies tree

 Unique Experience: Patuá de Baiana

 It’s no longer the secret it once was, but the “underground” restaurant in the basement of the Bela Vista home of Bahian bombshell Bá remains the city’s most unique night out.
 First, you must secure a reservation, which involves a referral from a previous guest or an exercise in charming Bá’s headdress off.
-If successful, an orgy of Bahian specialties commences: acarajé (black-eyed pea fritters stuffed of vatapá, a creamy paste of shrimp, peanuts, coconut milk and palm oil, and dried shrimp), moqueca (a fiery, coconut milk-based seafood stew) or bobo de camarão (shrimp in manioc sauce), for example, or whatever else Bá feels like cooking that night.
+If successful, an orgy of Bahian specialties commences: acarajé (black-eyed pea fritters stuffed with dried shrimp and vatapá, a creamy paste of shrimp, peanuts, coconut milk, and palm oil), moqueca (a fiery, coconut milk-based seafood stew), or bobo de camarão (shrimp in manioc sauce), for example, or whatever else Bá feels like cooking that night.
 She mixes the cocktails, too.
 You won’t be disappointed.

 Best Regional: Mocotó

-The darling of São Paulo’s culinary scene for over a decade, Chef Rodrigo Oliveira’s journey began in the humble emporium of his father way out in the suburbs some 7.5 miles northeast of the city’s main square.
+The darling of São Paulo’s culinary scene for over a decade, Chef Rodrigo Oliveira’s journey began in the humble emporium of his father, out in the suburbs northeast of the city’s main square.
 This is regional Brazilian at its best.
-The homey comfort food of Brazil’s Northeast – may we suggest baião de dois (rice and beans with coalho cheese, sausage, bacon and jerked beef) or the braised pork leg, served with corn couscous and roasted pumpkin – is chased with hundreds of artisan cachaças.
-On weekends, it’s a full-on hurry-up-and-wait gastro-party with gaggles of Paulistanos who previously had no idea where the Vila Madeiros neighborhood even was spilling out into its very streets.
+The homey comfort food of Brazil’s Northeast—may we suggest baião de dois (rice and beans with coalho cheese, sausage, bacon, and jerked beef) or the braised pork leg, served with corn couscous and roasted pumpkin—is chased with hundreds of artisan cachaças.
+On weekends, it’s a full-on hurry-up-and-wait gastro-party with gaggles of Paulistanos who previously had no idea where the Vila Madeiros neighborhood was now spilling out into its very streets.

 Best for Craft Beer: Empório Alto dos Pinheiros (EAP)

-Brazilian craft beer has been well on its way for years and there are many choices in the city, but Empório Alto dos Pinheiros – known as “EAP,” lovingly pronounced “eap-pay” by Brazilian connoisseurs of craft – remains the classic that could along a tony residential street in Alto dos Pinheiros.
-The 45 taps feature a lofty list of local chope along with a definitive concentration on Belgian lambics and krieks (including coveted Cantillion).
+Brazilian craft beer has been well on its way for years, and there are many choices in the city, but Empório Alto dos Pinheiros—known as “EAP,” lovingly pronounced “eap-pay” by Brazilian connoisseurs of craft—remains the classic along a tony residential street in Alto dos Pinheiros.
+The 45 taps feature a lofty list of local chope, along with a definitive focus on Belgian lambics and krieks, including coveted Cantillon).
 Be it bottled or draft, the suds beat back the Brazilian heat on their wonderful front patio.

 Creative Cocktails: Tan Tan